 "The ability to manifest ecstatic speech is not limited to the Christian Church or even the early church.
 Anthropologists have found many examples of religious groups who practice "tongues".
 The East Greenland Eskimo use a spirit language through their shamans.
 The Quillacinga and Pasto Indians also express "unintelligible words" in their services.5 We have possibly the earliest account of ecstatic speech approximately 1,100 years before the Day of Pentecost in Egypt.6 Dr. Wayne House has shown a historical practice of speaking in tongues in Phrygia by followers of the Cybele-Attis cult as well as the cult of Apollo prior to the birth of the church.7 Biblical scholar Gerald Hovenden demonstrates that "the existence of glossolalia in pagan world in ancient time itself cannot be denied."8 He shows that glossolalia phenomenon appeared prior to the New Testament period in the Mari Document (around 2000-1500 BCE), Wen Amon (1100 BCE), the Homeric to Delian Apollo (700 BCE), Cassandra, and etc."

-Therefore, the speaking in tongues that we are witnessing today in the Charismatic Movement is not from God.
-It is rooted in the occult.
-The tongues that are spoken of in the New Testament are simply human languages that the speaker acquired by supernatural means.
-They were actually intelligible.
-To attribute the human experiences found within the Charismatic Movement to the Holy Spirit is sheer blasphemy.
+The speaking in tongues that we are witnessing today in the Charismatic Movement is not from God.
+The tongues spoken of in the New Testament were simply human languages that the speaker acquired by supernatural means.
+They were actually intelligible or understandable to other people.
+To attribute the human experiences oftentimes found within the Charismatic Movement to the Holy Spirit is nothing short of blasphemy.